Creates a new AsyncFileTransport instance.

 Resolves when all logs have been processed

-Synchronously calls each of the listeners registered for the event namedeventName
+Synchronously calls each of the listeners registered for the event namedeventName, in the order they were registered, passing the supplied arguments

 to each.

-if the event had listeners, false
+Returns true if the event had listeners, false otherwise.

 import EventEmitter from 'node:events';